MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 - DataMarketplaceRoamingUIEnabled
 - SIM ICCID range (ICCID Range – Start and ICCID Range – End)

-For more info about all supported fields, see the Desktop COSA-only settings on [Desktop COSA/APN database settings](desktop-cosa-apn-database-settings.md).
+For more info about all supported fields, see the Desktop COSA-only settings on [Desktop COSA database settings](desktop-cosa-database-settings.md).

 Download the [COSA/APN update spreadsheet](https://go.microsoft.com/fwlink/p/?linkid=851213).